What is the Upper Clutha catchment?

 The concept of ki uta ki tai (from the mountains to the sea) is especially important in the Upper Clutha, given our location at the headwaters of te Mata-Au / the Clutha River.
 Those living and visiting the area have a responsibility to ensure that the water that leaves the catchment is of high quality, and that problems are not passed on to those downstream.

 One of the major glacial lakes of the Southern Alps, Lake Wānaka is 192 square kilometres in area, 45km long and 6km across at the widest point.
 277m above sea level, it has an estimated maximum depth of 311m.

 The Makarora and Ōtānenui/Wilkin Rivers flow into the northern end of Lake Wānaka.
 The Mātakitaki River and its tributary, the Motatapu River, drain into Lake Wānaka’s southwestern edge.
-The Mata-Au/Clutha River drains from Lake Wānaka and is met by major tributaries, the Hāwea and Ōrau/Cardrona Rivers and Luggate Creek.
+The Mata-Au/Clutha River drains from Lake Wānaka and meets major tributaries, the Hāwea and Ōrau/Cardrona Rivers and Luggate Creek a little way downstream.